Cart 0

 DUO-TONE PHOTOS

 All three categories of photos mentioned above can exist in two-tone format (also called “duotone”).
 We’ve made it easy to duotone your photos by providing eight different pre-sets.
-You must use Photoshop, but you can be an absolute beginner: No experience required.
-Here’s how to create duotone photos:
+You must use Photoshop to use the instructions below, but you can be an absolute beginner: No experience required.
+Here’s how to create duotone photos in Photoshop.

 Step 1: Open an image in Adobe Photoshop, and then click Image -> Mode -> Grayscale.